kluctl/www-kluctl.io/content/en/blog/2022-12-28-template-controller.md

 The following is a very simple example of an `ObjectTemplate` that uses a `Secret` as input and simply transforms it into another secret.

-This can turn out to be quite useful if you need to re-use the same secret values multiple times but in different forms.
+This can turn out to be quite useful if you need to re-use the same secret value multiple times but in different forms.
 For example, if you have a secret that stores database credentials, you might also need the same username and password inside a JDBC url.
 Typically, you'd have to store the secret twice in both required forms.